Road Safety & Tyre Safety

 - Check tyres regularly for punctures, penetrations, cuts and bulges.

 - Cuts in the tyre could permit damp to reach the casing plies.
-This is harmful for both textile and steel casings and will affect safety and tyre life.
+This is harmful to both textile and steel casings and will affect safety and tyre life.

 - Wheel alignment - misaligned wheels will lead to excessive tyre wear.